-The Guest House is heritage-listed and has been lovingly restored.
+Allora House is a heritage-listed building that has been lovingly restored as a guest house.
 Allora is the Italian word for affection and fittingly named when the house was built by JD Connolly and offered as a gift from the owner to his future wife as an engagement present.

-Our lounge/dining area has a chaise lounge, lounge suite, full-size TV and sound system, coffee table, and a dining table with 4 chairs.
-The lounge/dining area overlooks the garden, we have a wide veranda opening onto a sheltered garden.
-Lovely to watch the changes of the season within the garden.
-Relaxing in antique folding chairs and garden benches.
+The lounge/dining area has a chaise lounge, lounge suite, full-size TV and sound system, coffee table, and a dining table with four chairs.
+The lounge/dining area overlooks the garden, we have a wide verandah opening onto a sheltered garden.

 The property is located only two blocks from the main street, railway station, and a short walk to most attractions and great restaurants.

 Please note, that Allora House does not provide breakfast, though there is a well-equipped kitchenette and a supermarket nearby.